pingidentity/pingidentity-devops-getting-started/docs/deployK8sGeneral.md

 ### Prerequisites

 * `envsubst`.
 Substitutes shell format strings with environment variables.
 See [envsubst](https://command-not-found.com/envsubst) if your OS doesn't have this utility.
 * PingFederate build image for version 10 or greater.
+(The DNS Discovery feature first available in version 10 is needed.)

 ### Overview